A Guide to Growing Carnation Flowers

 Brown Blooms or Leaves

-This problem may result from fungal infections or excessive sun exposure; use fungicides and provide partial shade.
+This problem may result from fungal infections or excessive sun exposure of carnation flowers.
+Therefore, using fungicides and providing partial shade are the best methods.

 Read more